sow451/blog/_pages/about.md

  [LinkedIn](https://www.linkedin.com/in/legaljargon/) | [Twitter](https://twitter.com/sowmyarao_) or you can email me: contactsowmyarao at gmail dot com |

 My name is Sowmya.
-I specialize in building regulated fintech products from concept to launch, and move them to the growth phase.
+I specialize in building regulated fintech products from concept to launch, and moving them to the growth phase (0-$10m USD revenue).
 I'm a fintech (payments API) founder from the batch of YC W20.
 1x exit💰.
 Aspiring murder-mystery writer.
 I like reading SFF.
 I build JS games for little kids to learn maths and spellings.
 Parenting 2 👦, 1 🐶 and living in Bangalore, India.

 ## **My CV**

+Head of Product for credit infra startup (Credit Saison Aumnee) in India - handling 4 product lines and a 10 member team building complex securitization, co-lending, private fund OS and LOS/LMS.

-Fintech/payments GM.
-Ex-founder (YCW20), sold payments API startup to a US Series C SaaS company for single-digit $ mn cash + stock in 2022.
+Previously, fintech/payments GM handling product and P&L. Ex-founder (YCW20), sold payments API startup to a US Series C SaaS company for single-digit $ mn cash + stock in 2022.
 All early employees and both co-founders received cash + stock payouts.

 Over 18 months at my acquirer, I led these workflows:
 - Integrated ACH payments into acquirer's POS